 An edcuated patient is easier to treat, reduces clinical time and is also a cost saving to the NHS.

-Mr Sood is a recent speaker at one of our regular Patients' Forums at the centre and an expert in hand surgery, his website is here.
+Mr Sood was a guest speaker at one of our regular Patients' Forums at the King George Hospital Chadwell Heath on 18th March 2017.
+He is an expert in hand surgery, and his website is here.

 ValueYou is a volunteer discount scheme that runs in 12 London Boroughs including Redbridge.
 If you have volunteered for 100 hours over the last past 12 months you can get a discount card and a gift voucher.
 You can use the card in more than 400 independent businesses across London getting a discount of 10% or more at florists, cafes, restaurants ,dry cleaners, greengrocers, butchers, bakeries and more.
 To register visit the website www.valueyou.org.